ESCAP-SAS/PAPGAPi/docs/source/lectures_workshops.rst

 Lectures and workshops
 ===========================================
-This section contains resources from trainings conducted on-site and online related to use of GEMS and remote sensing for air quality observation.
+This page shares resources from past lectures and trainings, conducted both online and on-site related to use of GEMS and remote sensing data for air quality monitoring.

 .. pdf-include:: source/_static/Lecture material - GEMS Online training.pdf
   :width: 40%